ffatahillah7/dsf-dibimbing/README.md

 # DSF-Dibimbing
-Data Science Fair 3.0 Dibimbing Portofolio - Analyctics and Learning from titanic dataset
+Data Science Fair 3.0 Dibimbing Portofolio - Analysis and Learning from titanic dataset

 The purpose of this project is to master the exploratory data analysis (EDA) in titanic crash with Pandas framework.